worthyox/gng1103project/README.md

-# Web develop for Jamz
+# Web development for Jamz
-project file for GNG1103
+Project file for GNG1103